hybridgroup/cylon-joystick/README.md

 Cylon.js (http://cylonjs.com) is a JavaScript framework for robotics and physical computing using Node.js

-This repository contains the Cylon adaptor for the Xbox 360 controller, or any other joysticks and game controllers that are HID devices.
+This repository contains the Cylon adaptor for the Xbox 360 controller.
+It depends heavily on the https://github.com/andrew/node-xbox-controller module, thanks [@andrew](https://github.com/andrew)!

+The goal is to also support any other joysticks and game controllers that are HID devices.

 Want to use Ruby on robots?
 Check out our sister project Artoo (http://artoo.io)